-New Hampshire County records differ extensively from county to county in both quality and quantity.
+New Hampshire Counties records differ extensively from county to county in both quality and quantity.
 Some have been very carefully maintained and some have been significantly misused and overlooked.
 Some New Hampshire records have purely disappeared.
 For genealogists carrying out research in New Hampshire there’s no valuable substitute to have an on-site search of county courthouse records.
 For Definitions of all court terms see the Genealogy Encyclopedia.

 New Hampshire County records can vary extensively from county to county in both level of quality and volume.
 There are several types of court records that are in all likelihood to have information useful in your genealogical research.

-List of New Hampshire Counties
+Map of New Hampshire Counties

 List of New Hampshire Town Resources

 The New Hampshire State Library has the WPA index on file.
 The FHL and the New England Historic Genealogical Society also have microfilmed copies of it.
 That index includes records from 1850 and previous years for New Hampshire towns.
 Among those records are vital records.
 However, the town of Exeter was not listed in the index, as it was somehow overlooked accidentally.